tracel-ai/burn/burn-book/src/building-blocks/dataset.md

 # Dataset

-Most deep learning training is done on a dataset, with perhaps the exception of reinforcement learning, so it's essential to provide a convenient and performant API.
+Most deep learning training being done on datasets –with perhaps the exception of reinforcement learning–, it is essential to provide a convenient and performant API.
 The dataset trait is quite similar to the dataset abstract class in PyTorch:

 ```rust, ignore
 pub trait Dataset<I>: Send + Sync {